-Now that you are all caught up on what makes ethical, sustainable pajamas and how the following options were selected, it’s time to explore some of the best sustainable pajamas out there.
+Now that you are all caught up on what makes ethical, sustainable pyjamas and how the following options were selected, it’s time to explore some of the best sustainable pyjamas out there.

 Hernest is a Canadian company that prides itself on bringing you the comfiest sleep.
 Designed to be lived in per their namesake (hernest: as in “her” and “nest” combined), you can find a variety of comfy basics in which to sleep soundly.